 An intangible asset with an indefinite useful life is not amortised, but is tested for impairment annually, and is carried at cost less accumulated impairment losses.
-Derivative financial instruments surplus or deficit.
-However, where derivatives qualify for hedge accounting, recognition of any resultant gain or loss depends on the nature of the hedge relationship. (see Hedging below).
+Derivative financial instruments

 The Council uses derivative financial instruments to hedge its exposure to interest rate risks arising from operational, financing and investment activities.
 In accordance with its treasury policy the Council does not hold or issue derivative financial instruments for trading purposes.
 However, derivatives that do not qualify for hedge accounting are accounted for as trading instruments.